 Enhancing Sexual Fantasy using Mindfulness: A Matter of Absorption or Hedonic Capacity?

 Sexual fantasies play an important role in sexual desire disorders.
-At a cognitive level, they help the person feel part of a vivid scenario, which can engage attention and trigger one's interest, in order to be developed further and explored.
+At a cognitive level, they help us feel part of a vivid scenario, which can engage attention and trigger interest, in order to be developed further and explored.

 Fantasies can only be maintained while the imaginary script triggers a desirable level of sexual arousal.
-At the same time, in order to be aware of the degree of change in sexual excitement, fantasies are dependent on ones ability to perceive pleasure, as a positive subjective experience following arousal.
+At the same time, in order to be aware of the degree of change in sexual excitement, fantasies are dependent on the individual ability to perceive pleasure, as a positive subjective experience following arousal.